Layers (Priestory spomínania)

 Letna, area around the former Stalin’s monument and current Metronome statue, Prague, CZ

-Layers (Watching you) The artist has enacted a performance where she was carrying a cork board on her back and walked as a dog on the floors over the building of the Academy of Fine Arts in Prague.
+Layers (Watching you) I have enacted a performance in which I was carrying a cork board on my back and walked as a dog on the floors over the building of the Academy of Fine Arts in Prague.
 The gesture of a walking dog can be well understood in terms of the institutional critique.

 The English term watchdog is a phrase that refers to an entity - an individual or organization whose aim is to monitor the fairness and moral integrity of politicians, authorities, state organizations or companies.
-The performance stems from the practice of the artist herself that used to volunteer in a watch-dog organization.
-In this particular project, the author was carrying the research of the Stalin’s monument conducted by the Archaeological Institute in Prague that is so far not very known and shows the existence of a work camp that use to be built in the area of the Stalin’s monument.
+The performance stems from my practice of volunteering in a watch-dog organization.
+In this particular project, I was carrying the research of the Stalin’s monument conducted by the Archaeological Institute in Prague that is so far not very known and shows the existence of a work camp that used to be built in the area of the Stalin’s monument.

 The cork board is a symbol of pedagogical critique the artist has received.
 Later on, she used it as a symbol of institutional critique in another institution.
 At first, she was carrying it on her back, and later on, the artist sprayed it red and exhibited it in Pistori palace pop-up event right next to framed paintings on the wall.